bmatsuo/go-table/README.md

 -----------------

 Go-table provides package "table" to facilitate [table driven testing in Go][].
-Table driven tests are not difficult to write once you get the have of them.
+Table driven tests are not difficult to write once you get the hang of it.
-But, they're quite effective once writtren.

-Tests with Go-table are implemented as methods of a type defined in the test file.
-The generally reduce the actual Test&ast; function used by "testing" to a single line.
+Once that happens, they are a very effective tool for many unit-testing applications.

 Table tests in Go are awesome witout Go-table.
 Why use it?
 ----------------------------------------------------------